VB6Hobbyst7/FB-Gameboy/README.md

 # FB-Gameboy
 Gameboy emulator written in FreeBasic.
-Sound and savegames aren't supported at the moment.
+Sound isn't supported at the moment.

 #### Usage
 Run "fbgb" from command line and pass the rom-file as the parameter:
 ```
 ./fbgb rom.gb
 ```
+Games get saved and loaded automatically when you start/stop the emulator.
+The savegames are stored in the "saves"-folder.

 #### Controls
 - [WASD] Moving